 Report data identified collaboratively by the Department and the CSB working through the VACSB DMC.

 Routine Reporting Requirements

-The CSB shall account for all services, funds, expenses, and costs accurately and submit reports to the Department in a timely manner using current CARS, CCS, or other software provided by the Department.
-All reports shall be provided in the form and format prescribed by the Department.
+The CSB shall account for all services, funds, expenses, and costs accurately and submit reports to the Department in a timely manner using current programmatic and financial Data Reporting Mechanism, or other software provided by the Department.
+All reports shall be provided in the form and format prescribed by the Department Andin processes and procedures.
 The CSB shall provide the following information and meet the following reporting requirements:

-types and service capacities of services provided, costs for services provided, and funds received by source and amount and expenses paid by program area and for emergency and ancillary services semi-annually in CARS, and state and federal block grant funds expended by service category with the end-of-the-fiscal year CARS report.
+Types and service capacities of services provided, costs for services provided, and funds received by source and amount and expenses paid by program area and for emergency and ancillary services semi-annually, and state and federal block grant funds expended by service category with the end-of-the-fiscal year report.

-demographic characteristics of individuals receiving services and types and amounts of services provided to each individual monthly through the current CCS.
+Demographic characteristics of individuals receiving services and types and amounts of services provided to each individual monthly through the current Data Reporting Mechanism.

 Federal Balance Report.